julianschmocker/shinyChatR/README.md

 saveRDS(df, test_rds)
 ```

+It is not necessary to initiate the rds file.
+It will be created if it
+does not exist.
 Now you can add the chat module to your app:

 ``` r
 library(shinyChatR)